arassec/igor/README.md

 # Status

-Igor tries to give the user a toolbox consisting of connectors and actions, which can be flexibly combined to solve bigger tasks.
+Igor gives the user a toolbox consisting of connectors and actions, which can be flexibly combined to solve bigger tasks.

 It is similar to [Node-RED](https://nodered.org/), [Huginn](https://github.com/huginn/huginn) or [Beehive](https://github.com/muesli/beehive), but focuses more on data processing instead of specific online connectors or home automation.